 Each of the individual advertisements displayed on an electronic billboard must be displayed for a minimum amount of time (the dwell time).
-Table 3.3 defines the minimum dwell times based on the road type and speed limit of the road the electronic billboard is visible from.
+Table 3.6.1.4 defines the minimum dwell times based on the road type and speed limit of the road the electronic billboard is visible from.

-Table 3.3 - Electronic billboard device dwell time !S -- ----
+Table 3.6.1.4 - Electronic billboard device dwell times

-Electronic billboard - Display Dwell Time (seconds) Device is visible from a state-controlled road with a speed limit of 80 km/h or greater 25 Device is visible from a state-controlled road with a speed limit of less than 80 km/h 10
+Electronic billboard - Display Dwell Time (seconds) Device is visible from a motorway or motorway standard road 25 Device is visible from a state-controlled road (not motorway or motorway standard road) with a speed limit of 80 km/h and above 15 Device is visible from a state-controlled road (not motorway or motorway standard road) with a speed limit of less than and not equal to 80 km/h 10